Barefoot Walk Sensory Play Preschool Activity

 This post contains affiliate links.
 Privacy and Disclosure

 Do your kids like to go barefoot around the house?
-When mine were little they usually hit the floor running in the morning, so bare feet were the norm.
+When mine were little they usually hit the floor running in the morning, so barefoot was the norm.

 We might pull on socks on an especially cold wintery day, but barefoot was the preferred mode of motion.